curtsinger-lab/riker/tests/README.md

 Tests ran in 20.95 seconds

 Failed tests:
-  buildfile (01-sh-Dodofile.t 02-c-Dodofile.t)
+  buildfile (01-sh-Rikerfile.t 02-c-Rikerfile.t)
 ```

 where a `!` indicates a failed test.
 The two failed tests in this case are indicated by the line:

 ```
-  buildfile (01-sh-Dodofile.t 02-c-Dodofile.t)
+  buildfile (01-sh-Rikerfile.t 02-c-Rikerfile.t)
 ```

-and correspond to the `tests/buildfile/01-sh-Dodofile.t` and `tests/buildfile/02-c-Dodofile.t` tests, respectively.
+and correspond to the `tests/buildfile/01-sh-Rikerfile.t` and `tests/buildfile/02-c-Rikerfile.t` tests, respectively.

 Failed tests log diagnostic information to an `.err` file in the test directory.
-For a given test, e.g., `buildfile/01-sh-Dodofile.t`, you can view the difference between what `cram` expected (in `01-sh-Dodofile.t`) and what it got (in `01-sh-Dodofile.t.err`) with something like:
+For a given test, e.g., `buildfile/01-sh-Rikerfile.t`, you can view the difference between what `cram` expected (in `01-sh-Rikerfile.t`) and what it got (in `01-sh-Rikerfile.t.err`) with something like:

 ```
-$ diff tests/buildfile/01-sh-Dodofile.t*
+$ diff tests/buildfile/01-sh-Rikerfile.t*
 44,45c44,45
-<   Unable to access Dodofile.
+<   Unable to access Rikerfile.
 <     This file must be directly executable or runnable with /bin/sh.
 ---
->   Unable to find either Dodofile or Makefile.
+>   Unable to find either Rikerfile or Makefile.
 >     These files must be directly executable or runnable with /bin/sh.
 ```